privong/papers-in-markdown/aastex62/demo.md

 I broadly divide this article into demonstrations of how to prepare a manuscript in Markdown such that it generates nearly submittable \TeX\ ([Section @sec:prep]).
 This includes how to specify the article style via the YAML header of the Markdown file ([Section @sec:style]).
 I then demonstrate how to include images ([Section @sec:images]), tables ([Section @sec:tables]), and citations ([Section @sec:citations]).
-I conclude by discussing some practical considerations for this paper writing process ([Section @sec:notes]).
+I conclude by discussing some practical considerations for writing journal articles in Markdown ([Section @sec:notes]).
 Throughout I assume the reader is familiar with Markdown and do not discuss Markdown's text formatting.
 Instead I discuss the general behavior of the template file and actions which are necessary for generating \aastex-compatible output.

 The Markdown file, `pandoc` invocation, and associated filters used to create the \TeX\ for this document are available at: <https://github.com/privong/papers-in-markdown>.
-I remind the reader that this approach can be extended to the templates of other journals by modifying the YAML header in the Markdown file and the \TeX\ template file.
+This approach can be extended to the templates of other journals by modifying the YAML header in the Markdown file and the \TeX\ template file.
+Bare-bones examples for MNRAS and A\&A are provided in the same github repository.

 # Manuscript Preparation in Markdown {#sec:prep}